School Emergency Preparedness: 4 Questions to Ask Yourself

 3. What safety systems are in place?

-Ruvna, for example, is a digital crisis platform that replaces paper and clipboard rosters during a school emergency.
-With the ability to connect to the platform on any device, staff members can have seamless communication with other teachers and administrators and an immediate way to account for everyone inside the building.
-With Ruvna, schools can accomplish in seconds what would normally take hours.
+Ruvna is a digital crisis platform that replaces paper and clipboard rosters during a school emergency.
+From any Internet-connected device, teachers can use it to account for present, missing, and injured students while administrators follow along live.
+This means schools can accomplish in seconds what would normally take hours.
 To learn more about this powerful technology, click here.

 4. How will you communicate?

 As with any emergency, communication during a school crisis is key.
-Internally, students and staff members need a way of making the entire school aware when there is a threat.
-They also need a simple way to communicate who is safe and accounted for and who might need help.
-Externally, administrators need to be able to relay important information to emergency officials and keep worried parents in the loop of what’s going on.
-This brings us back to having established plans and tools in place to strengthen them, as these will ensure flawless communication during a stressful situation.
+Internally, students and staff members need a way to make the entire school aware when there is a threat.
+Externally, administrators need a way to relay important information to emergency officials and keep worried parents in the loop of what’s going on.
+This brings us back to having tools in place to strengthen emergency plans, as these will ensure flawless communication during a stressful situation.

 Take action now

-At Peace of Mind Technologies, we provide the strongest school security from first consultation to installation and maintenance.
-To discuss your school's emergency plan and learn how you can improve it, call us at (212) 688-2767, email us at email@example.com, or complete our contact form for a free consultation.
+At Peace of Mind Technologies, we specialize in providing strong school security.
+To discuss your school’s emergency plan and learn how you can improve it, call us at (212) 688-2767, email us at email@example.com, or complete our contact form for a consultation.